AI STANDARD

 Chapter Note

 What the chapter does not yet carry as named architecture is the temporal-horizon dimension of the reading.
-The chapter's treatment of structural pressure implies time-constants across scale — pressure absorbed over five minutes, five years, five generations is the same pressure — but does not surface the temporal-horizon dimension as a structurally articulated axis of the discipline alongside the cross-scale dimension.
+The chapter's treatment of structural pressure implies time-constants across scale: pressure absorbed over five minutes, five years, five generations is the same pressure.
+But it does not surface the temporal-horizon dimension as a structurally articulated axis of the discipline alongside the cross-scale dimension.
 The cross-scale and temporal-horizon synthesis is a Workshop-level finding.
 If a later structural revision of the chapter undertakes it, the temporal-horizon dimension can surface as the second axis of the reading the chapter already carries on the scale axis.
 Until then, this category page holds both dimensions as the discipline's two-axis structure.